92 Main St, Ashland, ME 04732 Phone: (207) 435-6213 Contact Us

 Pell& Pell Road to 522 Road will be plowed (7I)

-Depot Lake road from St. Pamphile to Daaquam Road – Huber/TNC Mile 22.5 south to border
+Depot Lake road from St. Pamphile to Daaquam Road – (Huber)

 Blackstone Road (Irving)